 What can a @DataProvider annotated method return?

-It can have two return types –
+It can return either of two types –

-• Another one is Iterator<Object[]>.
+- Another one is Iterator<Object[]>.

 @DataProvider(name = "dataprovider_name")